dayglojesus/x_types/README.md

 X_types
 -------

-A module that extends Puppet functionality on Mac OS X using custom types and providers.
+A collection of custom Puppet types and providers for Mac OS X.

 ### Version: 0.0.1